amidg/teslak10-3d-enabled/README.md

 args: -cpu 'host,hv_time,kvm=off' -device 'vfio-pci,host=0X:00.0,id=hostpci0.0,bus=ich9-pcie-port-1,addr=0x0.0,multifunction=on,romfile=quadrok5000.rom,x-pci-vendor-id=0x10de,x-pci-device-id=0x11BA,x-pci-sub-vendor-id=0x10de,x-pci-sub-device-id=0x0965'
 ```

-Note #1: replace 0X:00.0 with your device number in PCI tree.
+* Note #1: replace 0X:00.0 with your device number in PCI tree.
 Run lspci -vvv command to find out.
-Note #2: quadrok5000.rom is a real k5000 vbios with no modification.
+* Note #2: quadrok5000.rom is a real k5000 vbios with no modification.
 Place it to your Proxomox host directory below:
 ```
 /usr/share/kvm
 ```
+* Note #3: DO NOT add your gpu using PCIe Passthrough via hardware tab in Proxmox.
+Line above does it automatically for you.

 8. Proceed to your VM (Windows or Linux) and install propriatory nvidia driver using either default .exe (Windows) / .run (Linux) or Quadro Experience (Windows only).
 You must install Quadro K5000 driver from Nvidia's website or through your Linux distro dependencies.
 Website is preffered.